An A/A test is a test where the variant group is the same as the control group.

-- If the number of metrics that show statistical significance in an A/A test goes way above or way below the Error Percentage, it means that the setup of the experiment is faulty.
-There is some inherent bias in the way users are grouped (i.e. randomizer is not functioning well).
+But, if many of the metrics between the two groups show statistically significant differences, there is likely a problem with the way the experiment was set up.
+If the number of metrics that show statistical significance in an A/A test goes way above or way below the Error Percentage, it means that there is likely inherent bias in the way users are grouped (i.e. randomizer is not functioning well).